Skip to content

 • BW=f2f1BW = f_2 - f_1 is the bandwidth between the upper and lower 3dB-3\,\text{dB} frequencies

-Rearranging, if you know Q and the center frequency, you can find the bandwidth:
+Flip this around, and if you know Q and the center frequency, you can calculate the bandwidth:

 BW=f0QBW = \frac{f_0}{Q}